 As part of the continual development of our digital construction services, our Senior surveyor Jamie McColl recently undertook Historic England’s course on “Measured Survey for Cultural Heritage” at Fountains Abbey in Ripon, North Yorkshire.

-The 5-day course looked at the range of measured survey and photographic techniques that can be used for effective conservation, management and understanding of our cultural heritage.
+The 5-day course about historic building surveys looked at the range of measured survey and photographic techniques that can be used for effective conservation, management and understanding of our cultural heritage.

 The course covered:

 - GNSS survey from basic principles through to the integration of GNSS survey data with other datasets;

 - rectified photography as one of a number of complementary recording techniques;